What does Earth's orbit around the Sun look like? What would a greater eccentricity of the track cause?

 When will the solar or lunar eclipse occur in the future, and where will it be observable?

-Where on Earth does the high tide and low tide occur?
+Where does the high tide and low tide occur on the Earth?
 Explore a 3D animation of this phenomenon!

 Take an interactive "walk" through the Solar system.